sebastian-heinz/Arrowgene.Services/README.md

-#Server Kit
+#Arrowgene.Services

-Server Kit aids in creating a Server with multiple Clients.
+Arrowgene.Services aids in creating a Server with multiple Clients.